 The City of Newberg has spent the last several years completing planning to set the stage for an urban renewal plan which is a key implementation tool.
 The City updated all infrastructure master plans.
-The updates to the Transportation System Plan, Waster Master Plan, Waster Master Plan were technical updates that consisted of addendums to the current master plans, and the Newberg Comprehensive Plan.
+The updates to the Transportation System Plan, Waster Master Plan, Wastewater Master Plan were technical updates that consisted of addendums to the current master plans. and the Newberg Comprehensive Plan.
 In addition, the City prepared the Riverfront Master Plan and the Downtown Improvement Plan.
 Newberg has also completed the A NewBERG Vision, and the Newberg Economic Development Strategy, Newberg Strategic Tourism Plan, Newberg Housing Needs Analysis, Newberg Economic Opportunity Analysis, and the Urban Renewal Feasibility Study.
-All of this planning has led to the formation of the Newberg Urban Renewal Plan (Plan).
+All of this planning has led to the formation of the Newberg Urban Renewal Agency (Agency) and the preparation of the Newberg Urban Renewal Plan (Plan).